Top Manufacturing ERP Features in 2023

 Have you been asked to research an ERP solution for your manufacturing business?
 The very first thing you need to know is the manufacturing ERP features you need.
 And how they would impact your business.
 While each business would always require certain specific features, there are a few common features that most manufacturing companies need.
 These are also the features most popular ERP products are likely to offer out-of-the-box.

-The main difference between manufacturing and the rest would be the natural support for BOM layers, scheduling, and costing.
-With the ability to report fixed and variable overhead separately for machines and operations.
-The non-manufacturing ERP would not have the costing layers with all the overheads.
-The manufacturing ERP systems will also likely have features such as replacing a component across all the BOMs.
-Or swapping out an operation for all the BOMs.
-The other ERP systems might take forever for such functionality.
+Compared with vanilla systems, manufacturing ERP systems have the natural support for BOM layers, scheduling, and costing, with the ability to report fixed and variable overhead separately for machines and operations.
+The non-manufacturing ERP, on the other hand, would not have the costing layers, including scalable overhead layers.
+The manufacturing ERP systems will also likely have features such as replacing a component across all BOMs.
+Also, features such as swapping out an operation for all BOMs might be limited.
+Developing such features on vanilla ERP might take forever.
 The manufacturing ERP, on the other hand, can perform them with one click.

 ERP Features for Manufacturers